aaronkaplan/intelmq/docs/proposal.md

 ## Overview

 Only bots which are part of the botnet can be start/stop/restart/reload/status with botnet commands.
-Please note that if IntelMQ is configured with `init_system: intelmq`, botnet cannot start on-boot because it relies on PID files, not on init system management like systemd.
+Please note that if IntelMQ is configured with `init_system: PID`, botnet cannot start on-boot because it relies on PID files, not on init system management like systemd.

 **Please, ensure that you have good understand about botnet concept (see Definitions section for more information), otherwise can be misleading.